dsowsy/dask-holdem-simulator/README.md

  python3 Player.py 22 # Players > 22 are ignored, and the game will begin immediately. <br>
 ```

-What is currently running on the GPU?
+# What is currently running on the GPU?
-- Well the non-functional hand strength and hand potential code seem to peg the GPU and hang.
+- Hand strength and hand potential have been run and tested, but not perfect

+# What needs work
+- Game pot, and player money management
+- Betting strategy